Emergency Housing Services Team

 Brenda enjoys spending time with her family.
 Her favorite time of the year is the fall, mainly to watch her favorite football team, the New York Giants.

-Jacki Welch recently returned to the Texas Panhandle and found her new work family with FSS.
-She was born and raised here, but left for a few years to attend Brigham Young University.
-She graduated with a Bachelor’s degree in Sociology and worked in Utah for a short while.
-She met her husband in high school and they got married while finishing their college education.
-They are thrilled to be back home and closer to their families and friends.
+Jacki was born and raised in Amarillo but moved to Utah to attend Brigham Young University.
+She graduated with a Bachelor’s degree in Sociology and worked in Utah for a short time.
+She met her husband in high school and they reconnected at BYU and got married.
+They loved their time in Utah but were excited at the opportunity to move back home, closer to family and friends.
+Jacki quickly found her new work family with FSS and has loved working here.

-Jacki enjoys cooking, reading, keeping up with the NBA and college football (thanks to her husband), and shopping.
-She also makes efforts to be environmentally friendly, and persuade friends and family to do likewise.
+Jacki enjoys cooking, reading, keeping up with college football and the NBA (thanks to her sports-loving husband), and shopping.
+She loves Brene Brown, essential oils, and a good documentary.
+She believes in taking care of the world we have and makes efforts to be environmentally friendly.

 Facilities Maintenance Technician